-For Fiscal Year 2008, bonus pool funding from the subsidiary companies will be 2.25% of each company's operating profit.
+For Fiscal Year 2009, the bonus pool for each subsidiary cement company will be equal to 2.25% of each company's operating profit.

 Participants must be employed at fiscal year-end to be eligible for any bonus award.
 Awards may be adjusted for partial year participation for participants added during a year.